Effective Teaching Practices | Program Design 2025-26

 This program incorporates design elements to maximize its contributions to several high-priority goals regarding evolving and strengthening the curriculum:

-- Strengthening General Education instruction and impact
+- Strengthening General Education instruction and impact.

 Participating faculty include those who regularly teach Gen Ed courses.
 When applying, some faculty members identify a specific Gen Ed course and provided a rationale for why it is a good candidate for a focus of this workshop experience.
+Outcomes can include improved student success in their Gen Ed courses that can provide momentum and confidence in their major courses.

-- Improving graduation rates by reducing both course retakes and equity gaps
+- Improving graduation rates by reducing both course retakes and equity gaps.

 Each participant identifies a focus course that they expect to teach regularly, where they can implement ideas and explore approaches inspired during the experience.
 Over time, they can propagate those methods to all of their courses.

-- Supporting lecturers with opportunities to strengthen their teaching
+- Supporting lecturers with opportunities to strengthen their teaching.

 The program is an excellent fit for lecturers, particularly the long-term, high teaching load lecturers that contribute substantially to the success of significant numbers of students.

-- Enhance the campus's community of educators
+- Enhance the campus's community of educators.

 On-campus facilitators will create regular opportunities for cohort faculty to connect with each other throughout the program.
 With parallel course projects, they will be able to exchange insights, ask questions, offer suggestions and motivate each other as they build relationships across disciplines and colleges.

-- Promote long-term diffusion of the knowledge and insights over time to campus educators
+- Promote long-term diffusion of the knowledge and insights over time to campus educators.

 Student Impact

-In each year's cohort of about 30 participants, that means that about 30 courses are targeted for revisions incorporating ideas and insights from the program experiences.
 Applicants are asked to indicate how many students they typically taught personally in their focus course each year.
-When all participants are selected and the number of students each year in focus courses are totaled, the scale of impact from the improvements that faculty implement from their program experiences is visible and impressive.
+When all participants are selected and the number of students each year in focus courses are totaled, the scale of impact from the improvements that faculty will implement from their program experiences is visible and impressive.